qjson/qjson-go/README.md

 - the newline type in multiline string is explicitely specified
 - backspace and form feed controls are invalid characters except in /*...*/ comments or multiline strings
+- time durations expressed with w, d, h, m, s suffix are converted to seconds
+- time specified in ISO format is converted to UTC time is seconds

 ## Usage